janz-emmanuel24/peer-standard-school-of-house-managers/README.md

-# Peer Standard School of Maids
+# Peer Standard Professional Workers

 A comprehensive Django web application for managing a professional training school for domestic services.
 This system provides complete management of students, courses, employers, certifications, and financial operations.